CDA(LEGAL) - OTHER REVENUES: INVESTMENTS

 - The provider must certify the administrative costs reasonably expected to be paid to third parties in connection with the guaranteed investment contract.

-Government Code 1371.059(c) (regarding validity and incontestability of obligations for certain public improvements) applies to the execution of a guaranteed investment contract by a district.
+Government Code 1371.059(c) (validity and incontestability of obligations for certain public improvements) applies to the execution of a guaranteed investment contract by a district.

 Gov't Code 2256.015

-A district may invest its funds or funds under its control through an eligible investment pool if the board by resolution authorizes the investment in the particular pool.
+A district may invest its funds or funds under its control through an eligible investment pool if the board by rule, order, ordinance, or resolution, as appropriate, authorizes the investment in the particular pool.
 Gov't Code 2256.016, .019

 To be eligible to receive funds from and invest funds on behalf of a district, an investment pool must furnish to the investment officer or other authorized representative of the district an offering circular or other similar disclosure instrument that contains the information specified in Government Code 2256.016(b).
 To maintain eligibility, an investment pool must furnish to the investment officer or other authorized representative investment transaction confirmations and a monthly report that contains the information specified in Government Code 2256.016(c).
 A district by contract may delegate to an investment pool the authority to hold legal title as custodian of investments purchased with its local funds.
 Gov't Code 2256.016(b)-(d)